 Faculty Senate committees make recommendations to the Faculty Senate for changes in policies and procedures related to their areas of expertise (e.g., academic affairs).
 They may also report their views to administrators.
 Members of Senate Committees are elected by the members of the Faculty Senate.
 Nominations for these committees are made by the Committee on Committees and are taken from the floor.
-A list of Faculty Senate Committees and more information about these committees may be found at the link above.
+A list of Faculty Senate Committees and more information about these committees may be found on the Faculty Senate website.

 Faculty Senate Officers